sajjadGG/book-python/basics/sequence/frozenset.rst

 Type Definition
 ===============
 .. highlights::
-    * Set is ordered data structure
+    * Frozenset is unordered data structure
     * Do not support getitem
     * Do not support slice
     * Defining only with ``frozenset()`` - no short syntax